jayared/NewRelic/coding-challenge-master/README.md

 A Queue that additionally supports operations that wait for the queue to become non-empty when retrieving an element, and wait for space to become available in the queue when storing an element.

 Numeric Literals are used to improve the readability of code.

-Executor service shuts down if the input contains "terminate".

 AtomicBoolean is used to control the while loop.